BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - Ancient Enemies (Orc)

-**ACTIVE/PASSIVE RULES**

-- **Arkenstone** `PASSIVE` - Thror passes Fate rolls on a 3+, rather than 4+.
+- **Arkenstone** `PASSIVE`

+Thror passes Fate rolls on a 3+, rather than 4+.
 Also, if the result of a Fate roll is 4+, that roll is free, and does not cost a point of Fate.

-- **The Ring of Durin** `PASSIVE` - Once per game, after the Priority roll has taken place, you may re-roll the Priority roll.
+- **The Ring of Durin** `PASSIVE`

+Once per game, after the Priority roll has taken place, you may re-roll the Priority roll.

 </div>